Azure/Azure-Sentinel/Workbooks/README.md

 If needed, also update the preview images or the data types.

-For questions you can contact Amit Bergman - t-amberm@microsoft.com
+For questions on this instruction, you can contact Amit Bergman - t-amberm@microsoft.com